High-order, Compact, and Symmetric Finite Difference Methods for $d$-Dimensional Elliptic Equations: Introduction

 \subsection{Main contributions}

 We develop high-order, compact, and symmetric finite difference schemes on a uniform grid for \eqref{eq:PDE}.
-In the one-dimensional setting, we show that the maximum order attainable by such compact symmetric finite difference schemes can be as high as we wish.
-Meanwhile, in the $d$-dimensional setting, where $d \ge 2$, we prove that the maximum order attainable by a non-symmetric compact finite difference scheme is 6.
+In the one-dimensional setting, we show that the maximum order attainable by such compact 3-point symmetric finite difference schemes can be as high as we wish.
+Meanwhile, in the $d$-dimensional setting, where $d \ge 2$, we prove that the maximum order attainable by a non-symmetric compact $3^d$-point finite difference scheme is 6.
 If we further require our finite difference stencils to be symmetric (so that the resulting linear system is symmetric), then the maximum order attainable is 4.
-In the 2D setting, we can still obtain a compact, symmetric, 6th-order finite difference scheme if the coefficient $a$ in \eqref{eq:PDE} satisfies a certain derivative condition.
+In the 2D setting, we can still obtain a compact 9-point, symmetric, 6th-order finite difference scheme if the coefficient $a$ in \eqref{eq:PDE} satisfies a certain derivative condition.
 Our technique recovers all such schemes derived from Taylor expansions.
 Some remaining free parameters in these schemes can be optimized to reduce the magnitude of the leading truncation error term.

 A dimensional reduction strategy is employed to transform the analysis of a higher-dimensional problem into a 2D one, thereby enabling the application of 2D results, which are readily verifiable using symbolic computation.
-What is more interesting is that, in the $d$-dimensional setting, these compact symmetric finite difference schemes can be written as a linear combination of two types of schemes: one involves partial derivatives along a single axis of the data in \eqref{eq:PDE}, while the other involves partial derivatives along two axes.
+What is more interesting is that, in the $d$-dimensional setting with $d\ge 3$, these compact symmetric finite difference schemes can be written as a linear combination of two types of schemes: one involves partial derivatives along a single axis of the data in \eqref{eq:PDE}, while the other involves partial derivatives along two axes.
 For ease of reproducibility, the constructed finite difference stencils are explicitly given.

-Finally, we demonstrate the computational benefits of using compact, symmetric, high-order finite difference schemes in obtaining fast accurate solutions through several examples.
+Finally, we demonstrate the computational benefits of using compact, symmetric, high-order FDMs in obtaining fast accurate solutions through several examples.